MickaelGarcia/ClipGetter/README.md

 You can also use Files => Download All, pick up a discord log, and a download location.
 That will download all clips found in the .txt file with the same rules than previous

+Beware :

-Beware : After used  'Set Discord Logs', if you use it again, you will lost all clips in 'Clips Found' tab !
+After used  'Set Discord Logs', if you use it again, you will lost all clips in 'Clips Found' tab !

+To do:

+BugFix : Posiblity to ad same clip in download queue with multiple log files

+Feature : Load and save Clip Found tab to increase the efficiency on massive amount of items and to have only unused clips